gpuweb/WSL/Spec/source/index.rst

 More precisely they are gathered in three different mappings:

 - A mapping from identifiers to types (typedefs, enums and structs)
-- A mapping from identifiers to declarations of global variables
+- A mapping from identifiers to declarations of global (constant) variables
 - A mapping from identifiers to sets of function declarations.

 Each struct name, enum name, typedef name and global variable name must be unique, but function names do not have to be, as we support overloading.